SAP-samples/teched2025-DA260/exercises/ex1/README.md

 In contrast to Datasphere, where replication flows put data into tables that you can manipulate at will later on, data in SAC - whether acquired or federated - is always in the context of a semantic model.
 Data can be added at the time of model creation, or added via load jobs later.
 SAC models have automated table management, so the user simply worries about the semantic model and the required table schema is automatically created behind the scenes.

-Note!
-Data acquisition and replication are synonyms.
+**Note!** Data acquisition and replication are synonyms.

 In this exercise, you will create a new data model in SAC, with data acquired from a Google Big Query (GBQ) project.

 ## Step 0

 With SAC open, take a moment to orient yourself.
-The navigation bar on the left side and the information bar along the top are shared across BDC tools, so if you know the basics of how to navigate in one, you know it for all.
+The navigation bar on the left side, and the information bar along the top are shared across BDC tools, so if you know the basics of how to navigate in one, you know it for all.

 In the center canvas, you have some options.
-There are four tabs,
+There are four tabs:
 - **Today**: Where you can access tutorials, see files that you have recently opened and use AI to answer questions about your data.
 - **Catalog**: Where you can access the data catalog.
 - **Favorites**: Where you can see items that you have tagged as favorites.